netdata/netdata/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a bug report to help us improve

+---

 <!--- Verify first that your issue is not already reported on GitHub -->
 <!--- Also test if the latest release and devel branch are affected too -->